IMAT1912/IMAT1912/lab_04/lab_04.md

 >The `tk.StringVar` (and equivalent numeric values) system is useful when different widgets need to share the same data.
 >
->In this case it provides us with an easy way to read the data from the entrty widget.
+>In this case it provides us with an easy way to read the data from the entry widget.
 >```python
 >entered_text = self.item.get()
 >```